MM-Nav: Multi-View VLA Model for Robust Visual Navigation via Multi-Expert Learning: Method

 \subsection{RL Experts–VLA iteration}

 To distill expertise from multiple RL experts into the student VLA model, we design a two-stage training process.

 \textbf{Initial expert data collection and VLA finetuning.} To endow the VLA model with initial navigation capability, we first collect a diverse set of trajectories generated by RL experts in simulation.
 For each expert, we run 64 parallel robots in their respective simulation environments, recording the observations, goals, and corresponding expert actions.
 Only trajectories that successfully reach the goal are retained, ensuring that erroneous actions from imperfect RL experts are excluded.
 All retained trajectories are aggregated into a dataset containing 500k steps, each represented as \([O_i, {g}_i, {a}_i]\), where \({a}_i\) is the ground truth velocity.
-During collection, we randomized the height of the camera within $[0.4m,0.5m]$ and the field of view (FOV) of each camera within $[100^\circ,140^\circ]$.
-As shown in Fig.~\ref{fig:iteration}, after being trained on the large-scale simulation dataset, the initial VLA model performs well in the reaching scene but poorly in others, and in all cases underperforms the corresponding RL expert.
+During collection, we randomized the height of the camera within $[0.4\,\text{m},0.5\,\text{m}]$ and the field of view (FOV) of each camera within $[100^\circ,140^\circ]$.
+The initial dataset also contains 100k real-world VQA data.
+As shown in \Cref{fig:iteration}, after being trained on the large-scale dataset, the initial VLA model performs well in the reaching scene but poorly in others, and in all cases underperforms the corresponding RL expert.

-\textbf{Teachers-student online training iteration.} We collect online expert data iteratively using a data aggregation manner.
+\textbf{Teachers-student online training iteration.} We collect online expert data iteratively in a data aggregation manner.
 The preliminarily trained VLA model is deployed in the three simulation scenes to collect actions from the corresponding RL teachers.
 However, the varying complexities of the three capabilities result in uneven performance of VLA across the three scenes, like performing well in the reaching task but underperforming in the more challenging squeezing and avoiding tasks.
 This motivates the need for a more balanced use of training data from different scenes.
 To address this issue, we propose a capability-balanced data aggregation method.
 It leverages weighted travel time (WTT) $W$ (the average time of successful episodes divided by success rate) to measure the performance gap between the VLA model and the RL experts.
-The gap is defined as
+The gap is defined as: